rbauction/ddpmigrator/README.md

 # DDP migrator
-Tool to manage DocuSign for Salesforce document and make them Git-friendly
+Tool to manage Drawloop for Salesforce document and make them Git-friendly

-This tool has been designed as an alternative to DocuSign's DDP migration tool that migrates DDPs from one sandbox to another which doesn't allow to version control DDPs.
+This tool has been designed as an alternative to Drawloop's DDP migration tool that migrates DDPs from one sandbox to another which doesn't allow to version control DDPs.
 In addition every once in a while work-in-progress DDPs get promoted to higher environments.